 PSA Birth Certificate

 It is wise to get several copies of your PSA birth certificate as some companies and agencies ask for the original copy (instead of a photocopy).
-You may order for it online and have it delivered to your address.
+For safety and convenience, you may simply order your PSA certificate online and have it delivered to you.
+This will free up your time and resources, allowing you to focus on other essential documentary requirements.

 PSA Marriage Certificate

 If you are married, you may be required to submit a copy of your marriage certificate too.
 Prepare it in advance by ordering online and have it delivered to you.
 Just like your birth certificate, it is best to get several copies of your marriage certificate so you’re sure to always have one in case you need it.
-When applying for your SSS, Pag-IBIG, and PhilHealth membership, you may need to present this too.
+When applying for your SSS, Pag-IBIG, and PhilHealth membership, you may need to present this too to properly identify your beneficiaries.

 NBI Clearance